TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

 .. class:: mbox(path, factory=None, create=True)

-   A subclass of :class:`Mailbox` for mailboxes in mbox format.
+   A subkundi of :class:`Mailbox` for mailboxes in mbox format.
 Parameter *factory* is a callable object that accepts a file-like message representation (which behaves as if opened in binary mode) and returns a custom representation.
 If *factory* is ``None``, :class:`mboxMessage` is used as the default message